 This probably won’t happen when you’re ordering your first Insight card, but it can happen with your second card.
 When you attempt to order your second Insight Card, you might receive the following error message:

 I didn’t get this error myself when I ordered my second Insight Card, but my wife did.
 There are three solutions here from what I can tell.

 - Go to a check cashing place to get a card in person.
 The second solution is to go to a store that carries the Insight Card and get it in person.
-Insight lists the below retailers as Insight partners, so I’d think you could get the second card at one of those places.
 I haven’t tried to get the card in person, so if anyone is ever successful in doing that, let me know.
 From what folks have told me, it seems like the best places to find these cards in person are at payday loan and check cashing places.

 Maximize The Yield On Your Cash

 If you follow my steps, you’ll be able to get yourself $5,000 earning 5% interest in an FDIC insured savings account.

 If there are two people in your household, you’ll be able to put away another $5,000 more, for a total of $10,000 earning 5% guaranteed interest.